Assessment Process

 Under state law (sec 70.05(5), Wis.
 Stats.), each municipality must assess major classes of property within 10 percent of full value in the same year, at least once within a five-year period.
 If a City does not comply after six years, the State will conduct a supervised assessment.
 The reports of compliance for all municipalities, by county, can be found here: https://www.revenue.wi.gov/Pages/EQU/mclass-home.aspx.

 In 2018, the City underwent a Full Revaluation to bring assessed values into compliance after the Commercial property class was out of compliance for four years.
 As a result, all property classes were in compliance for 2018 and 2019.
-However, in 2020 and 2021 the Commercial class dropped out of compliance, at less than 90% of full value as determined by the DOR.
-According to City Assessor Accurate Appraisal, this is because of volatility in property values over the past couple of years.
-Accurate reports seeing ratios in some municipalities change more than 12% in one year!
-In 2022, Accurate will perform an Interim Market Update which will bring property class values back into compliance.
+However, in years 2020 through 2023 the Commercial class dropped out of compliance, at less than 90% of full value as determined by the DOR.
+According to City Assessor Accurate Appraisal, this is because of the high volatility in property values in Wisconsin over the past few years.
+In 2024, Accurate will perform an Interim Market Update which will bring property class values back into compliance.

 More information is available in the 2024 Guide for Property Owners on this page.